tooploox/taxonify_gui/manual/main_view/README.md

 # Main view

 This is the main view of Taxonify application.
-Most of user interaction happens here when he or she can filter, browse and annotate the data.
+Here users can filter, browse and annotate data and access all other functionalities.

 <p align="center">
   <img src="static/main_view.png" width=90% height=90% border=1>